 Seeks total return over the long term with an emphasis on income.

 Under normal market conditions, the Fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, in income-producing securities including, but not limited to, dividend paying equity securities, and debt and debt-related instruments issued by governments, quasi-governmental entities, supra-national institutions, and companies in Asia.
 Investments may be denominated in any currency, and may represent any part of a company’s capital structure from debt to equity or with features of both.

 The Matthews Asia Strategic Income Fund intends to distribute its income quarterly.
-Year end 2017 distributions should be paid on December 6, 2017 to shareholders of record as of December 5, 2017.
-Year end distribution estimates are now available
+Year end 2017 distributions were paid on December 6, 2017 to shareholders of record as of December 5, 2017.
+Year end distribution information is now available

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Fixed income investments are subject to additional risks, including, but not limited to, interest rate, credit and inflation risks.
 Investing in emerging markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.